sanand0/til/til.md

 - 15 Mar 2025.
 Here's a [sample CI/CD pipeline with automated code review](https://gitlab.com/kitarp29/buaji/-/jobs/8416107396).
   - [Here is the script that generated it](https://gitlab.com/kitarp29/buaji/-/blob/e9211bd619bd238f4b32c4a3509b78c199937f8d/.gitlab-ci.yml#L84-113).
   - Note the use of [NVIDIA's GPU Docker containers](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/) via `nvcr.io`
 - 15 Mar 2025.
-Things I lLearnings on robotics.
+Things I learnt about robotics.
   - [SO-ARM100](https://github.com/TheRobotStudio/SO-ARM100) is an open-source 3D printable robot arm.
 Takes ~20 hours to print, ~1 hour to assemble.
 Costs ~$120.
   - [LeKiwi](https://github.com/SIGRobotics-UIUC/LeKiwi) is a mobile version of this arm
   - [LeRobot](https://github.com/huggingface/lerobot) is a set of HuggingFace models and datasets.
 The idea is, you can use one "control" robot to control the other.
 Do stuff manually, teach it ~50 times, and it learns how to do what you're do.